Standardised convolutional filtering for radiomics: Wavelets

 \subsubsection{Other}

 There exists a large number of other separable wavelet/scaling function pairs (\textit{e.g.} Meyer, Coiflets), each targeting different objectives in terms of signal analysis.
-The kernel values of most common wavelets can be obtained from the Wavelet Browser of PyWavelets\footnote{http://wavelets.pybytes.com, as of July 2020.}.
+The kernel values of most common wavelets can be obtained from the Wavelet Browser of PyWavelets\footnote{http://wavelets.pybytes.com, as of July 2020.}. \marginnote{ v6: Added implementation troubleshooting to clarify how undecimated wavelet decomposition should be implemented.}